 While there are plenty of reasons to shy away from alcohol, many people won't consider there to be a downside to having a drink or two.
 Everything is good in moderation, right?

-Is there any minoxidil and alcohol risk?
+Is there any Minoxidil and alcohol risk?
 We've gathered the top three frequently asked questions when it comes to drinking on minoxidil.
 Remember to always consult with a licensed physician before starting a medication, especially if you regularly use drugs or alcohol.

 Minoxidil can be found under the following brand names in Canada: